tiberiuichim/presentations/designsystem/slides.md

   design.
 Its content is expected to be similar to https://ec.europa.eu/component-library/ec/ with EEA specific needs.

-# Semantic-UI Theme and React components
+## Semantic-UI Theme and React components

 - The design system will be based on specific Semantic UI React-components (https://react.semantic-ui.com/elements/header/), that will need to be styled according to the EEA design systems and then re-used by designers and web developers working in other projects/contracts at EEA.

+## Accessibility

+- Highly accesible implementation of components is expected.
+See WCAG 2.0 (A/AA/AAA) accessibility standards and requirements

-# Iconography as SVG
+## Iconography as SVG

 - Iconography for the new design system, in vector format as SVG icons library.

-# Downloadable design kits
+## Downloadable design kits

 - The design system should not only address the needs of web developers but also address the needs of designers by including downloadable “Design Kits” in Adobe Illustrator, see examples on some existing design systems for example “Aurora Design System”.

-# Github repos
+## Github repos

 - All the source code and design system deliverables will be managed in specific repos in EEA GitHub (https://github.com/eea) and design system website hosted at EEA.

-# Maintainance, further development of the design system
+## Maintainance, further development of the design system

 - Maintain and develop further the design system
 - Integrate with other systems (EEA Semantic Search)

-# Resource people
+## Resource people

 - David Ichim, main EEA website frontend developer
   - EEA website expert